Welcome to the website of author & composer, Patrick Ussher.

 I am an author of books on both philosophy and health and you can learn more about my book projects below.

 I am also a composer of contemporary classical music.
 I am delighted to be part of the Artlist catalogue, a leading online music library for filmmakers.
-I have around 60 tracks on that library and have had over 80,000 downloads of my music there.
-I am also glad to be part of the Select Music Library catalogue.
+I have around 60 tracks on that library and have had over 100,000 downloads of my music there.
+I am also glad to be part of Sonata and Motion Array.

 My music can also be listened to on Spotify.